visit-dav/visit/docs/SphynxDocs/WorkingWithFiles/File_Open_Window.rst

 on the remote computer, or if VisIt is not installed there, you will not be able to access files.
 Also note that VisIt may prompt you for a password to authenticate your access to the remote computer.
-To set up password-less access to remote computers, refer to :ref:`Setting up password-less ssh`.
+To set up password-less access to remote computers, refer to :ref:`Appendix_B`.

 Once a database server is running on the remote computer, its file system appears in the directory and file lists.
 The host name for each computer you